Sobeston/zig.guide/chapter-1.md

 Like enums, structs may also contain functions and declarations.

-Similar to enums, methods called from a struct instance will be passed a _pointer to_ that instance.
-In addition, structs an additional unique property: when accessing fields from a pointer to a struct, one level of dereferencing is done automatically.
-Notice how these work together in the example below: the swap() function is automatically passed a pointer to `thing`, and then accesses self.x and self.y using that pointer without needing to dereference it.
+Similar to enums, methods called from a struct instance will be passed that instance, but this time as a *pointer*.
+Structs also have an additional special property: when accessing fields from a pointer to a struct, one level of dereferencing is done automatically.

 ```zig
 const Stuff = struct {